dojo/framework/docs/en/stores/basic-usage.md

 }
 ```

-The above is a simple example for illustrative purposes.
-Examples in this reference guide will refer back to this interface to reduce repetition.
+The above is a simple example that defines the structure for the store used in the rest of the examples in this guide.

 ## Updating stores

-To work with Dojo Stores there are three core concepts.
+There are three core concepts when working with Dojo stores.

--   **Operations** are instructions to manipulate the state held by the store
+-   **Operations** - instructions to manipulate the state held by the store
--   **Commands** are simple functions that perform business logic and return operations
+-   **Commands** - simple functions that perform business logic and return operations
--   **Processes** execute a group of commands and represent application behavior
+-   **Processes** - execute a group of commands and represent application behavior

 ### Commands & Operations

-Stores cannot be modified directly.
-Instead, operations that modify the store are returned from commands, which are simply functions that are called while executing a process.
+To modify a store, when executing a process, an operation function gets invoked.
+The operation function gets returned from a command.
 Each command is passed a `CommandRequest` which provides `path` and `at` functions to generate `Path`s in a type-safe way, a `get` function for access to the store's state, a `payload` object for the argument that the process executor was called with.

 #### The command factory